11% off all orders w/ code

 • Durable: Screen-printed designs are long-lasting and can work .

-• Versatile: Screen printing can be used on various products and fabrics including acrylic, polyester, spandex, modal, cotton, neoprene, and many more.
+• Versatile: Screen printing can be used on various products and fabrics, including acrylic, polyester, spandex, modal, cotton, neoprene, and many more.
+It’s also a popular method for creating custom printed sweatpants, allowing for vibrant and durable designs on cotton blends and athletic fabrics.

 • Small Orders Can be Costly: Small orders can be costly for screen printing how ever the price is the lowest at large quantities due to the initial set up cost.